arbor-sim/arbor/doc/dev/cable_cell.rst

 The integration in Arbor proceeds in *epochs* with a length less than half a time constant :math:`T_{min}`, which is the maximum time over which cell groups can evolve independently.
-The epoch length is derived as the minimum over all axonal/synaptic delays.
+The length :math:`T_{min}` is derived as the minimum over all axonal/synaptic delays.
 This works since we know that an event at time :math:`t` can have an effect at time :math:`t + T_{min}` at the soonest.
 The factor of one half stems from double-buffering to overlap communication and computation.
 So,